-The Life Saving Drugs Program (LSDP) pays for specific essential medicines to treat patients with rare and life-threatening diseases.
+The LSDP pays for specific essential medicines to treat patients with ultra-rare and life-threatening diseases.
 Funding for medicines on the LSDP is separate to the Pharmaceutical Benefits Scheme (PBS).

 Becoming an LSDP pharmacy

-- If you do not wish to participate in the program, you must contact the treating specialist so they can make other arrangements.
+If you do not wish to take part in the program, you must contact the treating physician so they can make other arrangements.